tea lights.jpg

 Have you ever wished for a space where you could be fully met in both your power and your vulnerability?

 If so, you may be seeking a therapist who can meet you with depth and steadiness who prioritizes clinical and lived experience.
 Someone who understands that your clinical skill, clarity, and excellence coexist with exhaustion, grief, and the weight of what you carry.
 You are likely not looking for skills-only work, surface-level affirmation, or spaces that flatten your experience.
 You may be looking for a therapeutic relationship where complexity, embodiment, power, and lived racialized and gendered experiences are held together with care.
-You may be drawn to therapists who work relationally and psychodynamically, who understand internalized oppression as embodied and relational—not just conceptual.
 You may value a clinician who can sit with grief, shame, anger, ambivalence, and power without rushing toward reassurance or repair, and who integrates somatic awareness with thoughtful meaning-making.
 It may matter deeply to you that your strength, clarity, and professional authority are not misread as defenses or threats.
-You may be seeking a therapist who can hold you without requiring you to lead, perform competence, educate, or manage the space.
-You may be looking for a therapist who can think with you, track what unfolds between you, and help you slow down enough to be fully seen and fully met.
+You may be seeking a therapist who can hold you without requiring you to lead, perform competence, educate, or manage the space who can think with you, track what unfolds and help you slow down enough to be fully seen and fully met.
 If you are a Black woman therapist or clinician who is committed to doing your own inner work in service of your clients, and you find yourself unsure where you can be held with the same care—you are not alone, and you are not asking for too much.

 Why Therapy for Black and Women of Color Therapists Requires Something Different